hsengu/RagnarokInfo/README.md

   6. Supports the ability to switch viewing of multiple clients for those who 'multi-client'

 Notable features:
-  • Reads a single address from .XML file that is user editable and calculates offsets to memory locations of data necessary for core functionality of the software.
+  - Reads a single address from .XML file that is user editable and calculates offsets to memory locations of data necessary for core functionality of the software.
 This streamlines the memory hunting process whenever client updates are pushed by the game developer/publisher.
-  • Does not use any techniques that could be leveraged to provide an unfair advantage in competitive aspects, and is mainly designed as a quality of life improvement for features missing from the base game.
+  - Does not use any techniques that could be leveraged to provide an unfair advantage in competitive aspects, and is mainly designed as a quality of life improvement for features missing from the base game.
+  - Coded as a Windows Presentation Foundation application targetting .NET 4.5.2 making it compatible with Windows 7 and higher operating systems.

 Planned features:
-  • Chat display and forwarding feature to potential mobile client
+  1. Chat display and forwarding feature to potential mobile client
-  • Forwarding of Pet/Homunculus hunger notification to potential mobile client.
+  2. Forwarding of Pet/Homunculus hunger notification to potential mobile client

 Still to do:
-  • Refactor source code to be more readable and follow proper Visual C# programming practices
+  1. Refactor source code to be more readable and follow proper Visual C# programming practices, separate interaction and business logic
+  2. UI refinements, more customizability of the display window
+  3. Potentially migrate to a UWP application for Windows 10 only